Black Panther Party: Split

 Significant disagreements among the party's leaders over how to confront ideological differences led to a split within the party.
-Certain members felt that the Black Panthers should participate in local government and social services, while others encouraged constant conflict with the police.
+Some Panther leaders, such as Huey P. Newton and David Hilliard, favored a focus on community service coupled with self-defense; others, such as Eldridge Cleaver, embraced a more confrontational strategy.
 For some of the party's supporters, the separations among political action, criminal activity, social services, access to power, and grass-roots identity became confusing and contradictory as the Panthers' political momentum was bogged down in the criminal justice system.
 These (and other) disagreements led to a split.
 In January 1971, Newton expelled Geronimo Pratt who, since 1970, had been in jail facing a pending murder charge.
 Newton also expelled two of the New York 21 and his own secretary, Connie Matthews, who fled the country.

-Some Panther leaders, such as Huey P. Newton and David Hilliard, favored a focus on community service coupled with self-defense; others, such as Eldridge Cleaver, embraced a more confrontational strategy.
-In February 1971, Eldridge Cleaver deepened the schism in the party when he publicly criticized the party for adopting a "reformist" rather than "revolutionary" agenda and called for Hilliard's removal.
+In February 1971, Cleaver deepened the schism in the party when he publicly criticized the party for adopting a "reformist" rather than "revolutionary" agenda and called for Hilliard's removal.
 Cleaver was expelled from the Central Committee but went on to lead a splinter group, the Black Liberation Army, which had previously existed as an underground paramilitary wing of the party.
 The split turned violent, as the Newton and Cleaver factions carried out retaliatory assassinations of each other's members, resulting in the deaths of four people.
 From mid-to-late 1971, hundreds of members throughout the country quit the Black Panther Party.

 In May 1971, Bobby Seale was acquitted of ordering the Rackley murder, and returned to Oakland.